labsyspharm/lsp-cheminformatics/README.md

 # LSP Cheminformatics Tools

-Set of chemoinformatics tools to find canonical representations of compounds and fingerprint them.
+Set of chemoinformatics tools to perform operations such as finding the canonical representations of compounds or fingerprinting them.
 Implemented as python package with commandline interface and webserver with JSON API.
+A client for the R programming language is also included.

+[RDKit](http://www.rdkit.org) is used for fingerprinting, chemical similarity calculations and substructure searches.
+[MolVS](https://github.com/mcs07/MolVS) is used for molecule validation and standardization.
+Commercial availability information is obtained from [ZINC](http://zinc15.docking.org).

 ## Installation